After an accident, you want life to get back to normal as soon as possible.

 However, if the spouse is unable to gain the care, love, and companionship they had prior to the accident, they may qualify for a loss of consortium claim.

 Filial Consortium: Injury of Loss of a Child

 Loss of consortium can also apply to children.

 This is called filial consortium, and it means the loss of care, affection, and companionship of a parent after a child is seriously injured or dies in an accident.

 Children fill an emotional space in a parent’s life, and having the life of a child changed or taken away can greatly affect the quality of life of the parent.

 Who Can Bring a Loss of Consortium Claim?

-In Illinois and Iowa, a spouse, parent, or child may bring a loss of consortium and support claim.
+In most cases, a spouse, parent, or child may bring a loss of consortium and support claim.